 1. Identify your pain

-This is one of the most difficult parts of the whole exercise; to identify the pain.
+This is one of the most difficult parts of the whole exercise; identifying the pain.
 Often people fail to do so as they’re unaware of it.
-They know there is something that’s bothering them to the core, but aren’t aware of what it is.
+They know something is bothering them to the core but aren’t aware of what it is.

 This also happens as they have accepted the situation as they’re.
-For instance, someone in the toxic relationship has accepted it as their fate and ignores all the possible things that are causing them pain.
+For instance, someone in a toxic relationship has accepted it as their fate and ignores all the possible things causing them pain.
 Hence, the first step towards solace is to identify the pain.

 So, if you’re the one who maintains silence, then don’t let the emotion suffer you from inside.

-Write it down somewhere, maybe on a journal, or speak to someone close.
+Please write it down somewhere, maybe in a journal, or speak to someone close.

 Keeping the negative emotions inside isn’t going to help you at all.
 If you’re the latter individual, you’re doing the right thing by confronting the individual.